rivue/Gamified-Study-Tool/README.md

             1) video button where a manim video is generated about the subject possibly
             2) other resources button where other youtube videos / articles are researched in relation to the topic (grab the resources based on content, not necessarily the name of the section)

+        - in “pomodoro / focus mode” dim out the corners of the screen like in minecraft bigger idea —> make the library super customizable like with sdks and images, backgrounds, pictures, etc… just like discord and make it easy to make it super long or super short so that way ppl can make courses on like say the entire bible or five decades of cooking experience or tutorials on a car or something, literally anything for corporate stuff, make it multi-tenant… possibly depending on user feedback ofc for mini-games, instead of making the “right” answer, find the one “incorrect” answer, also do metaphors, and analogies, or synonyms and antonyms, or with googles textfx api or something
         - make a constants file for discord links, twitter / x links, any backend urls, etc...
             - make it available for both frontend and backend like for api routes
             - max_number of libraries